isaaclyman/blackswan-js/README.md

 // You can sub in your own functions for creating gain nodes and oscillator nodes,
 //  playing a note, and improvising:

-blackswan.settings.setGain(function (frequency, style) {
+blackswan.settings.setGain(function (frequency, style, masterGain) {
+  // `frequency` is a number in hertz.
   // `style` is an array of blackswan.as style values.
+  // `masterGain` is the master GainNode for the entire composition, and the final
+  //   node before AudioContext.destination.
   // Return a GainNode.
-  // The GainNode you create here will be the final GainNode that each note passes
-  //  through before reaching the master GainNode, which is connected to
+  // You can chain nodes as desired, but you *must* connect the final node
-  //  AudioContext.destination.
+  //  to masterGain.
+  //  E.g.: GainNode -> DynamicsCompressorNode -> masterGain
 });

 blackswan.settings.setOscillator(function (frequency, style, gainNode) {